RitwikGanguly/Statistics_DataScience/README.md

    - It's used in quality control, risk assessment, finance, and various scientific fields.
    - Deviations from the normal distribution in data can indicate interesting phenomena or issues in the data collection process.

 ---

+## Central Limit Theorem

+The Central Limit Theorem (CLT) is a fundamental concept in statistics that plays a crucial role in understanding the behavior of sample means or sums drawn from populations, regardless of the underlying distribution.
+It has widespread applications in fields ranging from social sciences to natural sciences, finance, engineering, and more.
+The CLT is a cornerstone in statistical theory, enabling researchers to make important inferences and draw conclusions about populations based on samples.

+### Statement of the Central Limit Theorem

+The Central Limit Theorem states that when independent random variables are added, their sum or average tends to follow a normal distribution, regardless of the distribution of the original variables, provided that the sample size is sufficiently large.
+In other words, the sampling distribution of the sample mean becomes approximately normal as the sample size increases, regardless of the shape of the population distribution.

+### Key Aspects of the Central Limit Theorem

+1. **Independence**: The underlying random variables must be independent of each other.
+This condition ensures that the sample mean is not influenced by correlations between the variables.

+2. **Sample Size**: While there is no strict threshold, a commonly accepted guideline is that the sample size should be sufficiently large (often cited as n ≥ 30).
+As the sample size increases, the sampling distribution of the sample mean becomes increasingly normal.

+3. **Cumulative Effect**: The larger the sample size, the more the effects of individual deviations from the mean tend to cancel out, leading to a smoother, bell-shaped distribution.

+---